Dev0psKing/Python-Code-Challenges/Control Flow Questions/Solution.md

     else:
         oddNum += 1

-print("The even nummbers are:"evenNum)
+print("The even nummbers are:",evenNum)
-print("The odd nummbers are:"oddNum)
+print("The odd nummbers are:",oddNum)

 ```
 ## Question 6